 Ransomware is a type of malware that encrypts victims' data with a strong encryption algorithm.
 Unless the victims pay the requested ransom, the attacker threatens to release or delete the locked data.
 The popularity of this attack reached the point that ransomware attacks are among the fastest growing threats in recent cybersecurity history.
-In 2021, SonicWall registered 623.3 million ransomware attacks worldwide, which corresponds to a 105\% increase over 2020 attacks, and more than triple the number seen in 2019~\cite{sonicwall2022}.
+In 2021, SonicWall registered 623.3 million ransomware attacks worldwide, a 105\% increase over the attacks occurred in 2020, and more than triple the attacks in 2019~\cite{sonicwall2022}.
 Statistics gathered by Statista show that in 2020 alone, 127 new families of ransomware were discovered~\cite{statistafamilies}, and worldwide ransomware attacks grew to 304 millions, from 190 millions estimated in 2019~\cite{statistaattacks}.

 Ransomware can have serious consequences for the victims it infects, with implications that transcend the digital world.
 Hospitals around the world have been regularly infected with ransomware and their regular operations have been severely impacted.
-In a French hospital, the attack was so disruptive that staff had to resort to pen and paper for weeks and radiotherapy care was among the most affected units~\cite{portswigger}.
+In a French hospital, the attack was so disruptive that staff had to resort to pen and paper for weeks, and radiotherapy care was among the most affected units~\cite{portswigger}.

-To detect ransomware and counteract their threat, security researchers proposed two different approaches.
-First, static analysis can be performed on software suspected of being ransomware before running it, to identify known sequences of bytes previously detected in other ransomware.
-Although static analysis is fast and accurate on some ransomware families, evasive strains can avoid these countermeasures.
+To detect ransomware infections and counteract their threat, security researchers proposed two different approaches.
+First, static analysis can be performed on software suspected of being ransomware before running it, to identify known sequences of bytes previously detected in other ransomware families.
+Although static analysis is fast and accurate on some families, evasive strains can avoid these countermeasures.
 One evasion technique relies on obfuscation techniques to change the structure of the ransomware itself~\cite{alrimy2018}.
-Another way to bypass static analysis is to implement polymorphism, as done by Reveton, Winlock, and Urausy ransomware families~\cite{kharraz2015}.
+Another way to bypass static analysis is to implement polymorphism, as done by Reveton, WinLock, and Urausy ransomware families~\cite{kharraz2015}.